 With rising energy costs it has also become important to consider an appliance’s energy efficiency before purchase.
-The Department for Energy and Climate Change (DECC) are planning to introduce a product labeling trial next year which will show the lifetime running costs of common household appliances helping us be more energy efficient and eco conscious.
+The Department for Energy and Climate Change (DECC) is planning to introduce a product labelling trial next year which will show the lifetime running costs of common household appliances helping us be more energy-efficient and eco-conscious.

 By doing something as simple as turning the tap off whilst brushing our teeth or manually washing the dishes instead of using the dishwasher can also have a big impact on reducing the amount of water we waste daily.